 You are unlikely to experience awe if you have convinced yourself that you have seen it all, been there and done that.
 You will not respond with awe if you are just not all that interested in the unexpected because you are so certain that you know all that there is.

 My New Year’s resolution is to make myself more awe-prone.
 This year, I must remind myself to be unset in my ways and to venture beyond the safe borders of balance.

 - 61The English version of this post—The Pursuit of Awesomeness—was posted here on January 1, 2017.
 This spanish translation is my own and may contain errors.
 I invite native speakers of the language to comment on my errors and to suggest corrections.
 Aquí está una traducción en español de The Pursuit…

 - 58I have been wondering about spirituality and whether having a spiritual life—the way one might have a social life or a love life—would be helpful in learning to live optimally.
-There are, according to a pair of experts, more a thousand “spiritual practices,” any one of which might put me…
+There are, according to a pair of experts, more than a thousand “spiritual practices,” any one of which might put…

 - 56Happiness—what it is and how to get more of it—has long fascinated this blog.
 The Pursuit of Happiness observed that “happiness is not a random event” and explored the notion that personal growth is the source of happiness.
 “Personal growth can mean learning something new, mastering something difficult, acquiring new…